 Liquidations

-Liquidations protect the Nexus DEX from insolvency by ensuring that traders maintain sufficient margin to support their leveraged positions.
+Liquidations will protect the Nexus Exchange from insolvency by ensuring that traders maintain sufficient margin to support their leveraged positions.

-When a trader’s account equity falls below the required maintenance margin, NexusCore’s liquidation engine automatically intervenes and closes the position at the current mark price, preventing negative balances and preserving system-wide solvency.
+When a trader’s account equity falls below the required maintenance margin, NexusCore’s liquidation engine will automatically intervene and close the position at the current mark price, preventing negative balances and preserving system-wide solvency.

 How Liquidation Works